DLFMetadataAssessment/WebsiteDocumentation/entries/contributing-to-site.md

 2. Ensure that your fork is in sync with the original repository by:

-	- Opening a command line tool and navigating to your fork.
+	- Opening a browser and navigating to your fork.

-	- Selecting the default branch.
+	- Selecting the default branch if it is not already selected.
+Typically, this branch will be named ```main```.

 	- Selecting ```Fetch Upstream```.